backbonesk/chaching/README.md

 ## Changelog

 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.12.1: 2015/08/31

+Send automatically optional `encoding` attribute to VÚB eCard service to fix for default turkish encoding on payment gateway.

 ### v0.12.0: 2015/08/24